 Post-production support is the final stage in the value chain of your software delivery processes.

-Keeping the customer happy can be challenging but its also rewarding as its one step further towards achieving Operational Excellence.
+Keeping the customer happy can be challenging but rewarding as it’s one step toward achieving Operational Excellence.

 In this article, we will go over some practical thoughts on how to improve your day-to-day operations and what to look for when troubleshooting any operations problems that your support desk might be facing.